projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 Reduces resolution of output, use this to gain performance at the cost of quality.
 Try lowering quality parameter first as this reduces quality dramatically.
 Having high quality setting with downsampling enabled serves no purpose.

+**Speed Boost**
+*(currently experimental)*

+Speeds up the calculation by downsampling the parts without occlusion.
+Result in higher framerate but may cause some small loss of detail (YMMV.)

 **Luminance Sensitivity**

 Reduces occlusion on bright surfaces - either light sources or strongly lit areas.
 We recommend enabling this in combination with downsampling to reduce the most visible artifact caused by reducing of the occlusion texture.
 Also use this to prevent occlusion on lamps, windows, screens etc.